This small vine is slightly woody, forming a low mat of evergreen

 occur along these stems on short petioles up

 to ¼" long.
 The leaves are ¼-1" long and similarly across; they are

 oval to orbicular in shape and smooth to slightly undulate along their

 margins.
-The upper leaf surface is glabrous, shiny,
+The upper leaf surface is glabrous, shiny, and

 mostly dark green, although it is often nearly white along the